ecavan/poker_hand_probabilities/README.md

 5    9c 13s         Two Pair           3    37.465310
 6   10s 11d             Pair           2    49.953747
 ```
-This function returns a (right now random) set of community cards, and iterates through all combinations of starting hands to give you the best 5-card results and the probability that they will occur.
+This function returns a random set of community cards, and iterates through all combinations of starting hands to give you the best 5-card results and the probability that they will occur.
+See below if you would like to chose these cards.

 Finally,
 ```